TrendingTechnology/yoga-instructor/README.md

 - We have **gamified** the app to let the users **enjoy** it more.
 They are **awarded** stars as points based on how good the accuracy of their pose is once they complete and progress through each step in the track.
 This ensures a **fun and exciting** approach to perfecting yoga postures.

-## How is Sofia different from all the applications out there?

-### Why would you choose Sofia?

-Simply because no other app out there implements real time pose prediction technology!
-Every time you are stuck on a step or an yoga asana, Sofia waits for you to complete it, and only then it gives instructions for the next asana, just like a personal yoga instructor who attends to you real time.
-You don’t need to pause the video or anything.
-It will automatically detect if you have achieved the correct pose and adapt accordingly.

 ## Features